Face of a Food Champion: University of Northern Iowa

 About this story

 This story was produced to accompany a report documenting the impact of the local food industry on Iowa’s economy associated with the efforts of the Regional Food Systems Working Group.
-Consult the statewide report, 2012 Economic Impacts of Iowa’s Regional Food Systems Working Group.
-Read all of the 2013 local food champions stories.
+Consult the statewide report: 2012 Economic Impacts of Iowa’s Regional Food Systems Working Group.

 For more information on the local foods work occurring in the northern region, visit the Northern Iowa Food & Farm Partnership website.